A Style Guide for Students Writing Papers and Reports

 Citations/BibTeX

-A few general BibTeX/\cite tricks:
+A few general BibTeX (and \cite) tricks:

 URLs

 To represent URLs, don't just use \texttt{url} (which causes problems with the tilde character) or \verb|url| (which tends to produce vastly overfull lines).
 Instead use the command \url{url}, available with the url package.
 This will, by default, typeset the string in TTY font, but that can be changed to the more readable \urlstyle{sf}.
-(Note that disy.sty does that by default.)

 Graphics